 Rarely sleeping, he incessantly checks his accounts to analyze what he can do to stop the pain of the next gut wrenching sell off.
 He knew this would happen.
 He's been reading about the pending crash for years.

 We’ve never been through anything like this… and this is just the beginning.

 Increasingly pessimistic, Fred’s focus on politics makes him angrier by the day.
 His faith in the future, and our country as a whole, fades with each catastrophic news update and article on the pending Armageddon.

-She enjoyed the past 6 months and is grateful for the ability to travel again after the last several years.
+She enjoyed the last year and is grateful for her health and ability to travel.
 She went on spring break with her family, hosted cookouts for Father’s Day and a special dinner for Mother’s Day and has had plenty of summer pool time.

 She reads our newsletters and call us with any questions.
-She meets with us annually to review her plan and has a diversified portfolio built around her life goals.
+She meets with us annually to review her financial life plan and has a diversified portfolio built around her goals.
 She set aside an emergency fund and lives within her means.

-She knows that while markets are volatile, these things happen every few years and it is completely temporary.
+She knows that while markets are volatile, these things happen every few years and understands the recent decline, like all others before it, is completely temporary.

 She's living her best life, making memories with friends and family, and focusing on what she can control rather than external events or circumstances.